 Kyle Astin astin.@wright.edu

-Kyle is currently an active student at Wright State studying a dual concentration in Accounting and Finance.
-He began his studies as a Biology major, but after a few semesters decided that business was more his style.
-He continues to have an active interest in science and has enjoyed the opportunity to participate in experiments, and contribute his business knowledge.
-Kyle is currently in his last semester of his undergraduate degree and is pursuing the CFA charter after graduation.
-Kyle is a diehard Patriots fan and in his free time he loves watching Football, playing sports, and spending time with his family.
+Kyle is currently an active student at Wright State University studying Accounting and Finance.
+He recieved an associates degree in Accounting at Sinclair Community College.
+Kyle is currently in his last year of his undergraduate degree at Wright State and is pursuing the CFA charter after graduation.
+Kyle is a diehard Philadelphia Eagles fan and in his free time he loves watching football, playing sports, and spending time with his family.

 Dr. Matthieu Martin firstname.lastname@example.org